InactiveGaming13/Plex-RPC/README.md

 9. On the machine running Discord, configure the `remoteConfig.json` file with the IP address of the server machine (STRONGLY RECOMMENDED: Use NGINX even on a local connection).
 10. (Optional but recommended) Create a venv with `python -m venv venv` and activate it with `source venv/bin/activate`.
 11. Install the requirements with `pip install -r requirements.txt` in the `Plex-RPC/remote` directory.
+12. For your convenience, a script labeled `plex-webhook` is included in the `Plex-RPC/server` directory.
+This script will automatically start the server and the remote app.
+To use it, run `./plex-webhook` in the `Plex-RPC/server` directory.
-12. Run the app with `python remote.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
+13. Run the app with `python remote.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
-13. Start listening to something on Plex and the status should be displayed on Discord.
+14. Start listening to something on Plex, and the status should be displayed on Discord.

 ---